J u m p i n' J u b a -

 drummer Brian Flan, a dynamically aware player who beats out blues,

 jazz and rock grooves with real taste and precision.
-We work the

 early 2004, the band released its first studio-recorded CD, Bumpity